⚡ Quick Verdict:

 📋 How to switch:

-- Download your Hootsuite reports and scheduled content
+- Download Hootsuite reports and your scheduled posts

 - Connect your social accounts and recreate your queue